Wireless millimeterwave electro-optics on thin film lithium niobate: Conclusions and outlooks

 \section{Conclusions and outlooks}

-In summary, we present a theoretical and experimental demonstration for a wireless electro-optic modulation scheme on the thin-film lithium niobate platform.
+In summary, we present a theoretical and experimental demonstration of a wireless electro-optic modulation scheme on the thin-film lithium niobate platform.
 In this approach, the mmWave radiation is coupled directly to the chip via an integrated antenna.
-This wireless coupling approach offers practical advantages eliminating the need for impedance-matched transmission lines and avoiding the complexity and cost associated with high-frequency mmWave probes.
-This wireless architecture offers a practical and scalable pathway for high-speed modulation in integrated photonic systems.
+This wireless coupling approach offers practical advantages, eliminating the need for impedance-matched transmission lines and avoiding the complexity and cost associated with high-frequency mmWave probes.
 We developed experimental design guidelines for implementing wireless modulators across broad mmWave frequency bands and introduced a photonics-based metrology technique to characterize key performance metrics, including the refractive index, transmission line loss, and the complex reflection coefficient at the antenna–transmission line interface.
 We demonstrated coupling efficiencies of up to 8\% and showcased a path towards further improvement through antenna engineering.
-In addition, we demonstrated a reflection coefficient of $\approx 0.62$ in the 240-300 GHz frequency range and $\approx 0.73$ at frequencies around 100 GHz.
-This is particularly significant for the development of on-chip mmWave/terahertz cavities for quantum optics and quantum computing applications.
+In addition, we demonstrated a reflection coefficient of $\approx 0.69$ at and $\approx 0.61$ at frequencies around 100 and 270 GHz, respectively.
+The demonstrated reflection coefficients enable the implementation of mmWave cavities with loaded Q-factors of approximately 6 and 12 at 123~GHz and 308~GHz, respectively, corresponding to intrinsic Q-factors of about 8 and 16.
+Combining lithium niobate properties and strong mmWave confinement enabled a nearly fivefold enhancement in the single-photon electro-optic coupling rate $g_0$, compared to previously reported values.